node-class-may-2023/ComIT_Node/html.md

 ## Tag Structure

-* As HTML is a markup lenguage we'll use tags to create HTML elements that will show the user the different document sections and content.
+* As HTML is a markup language we'll use tags to create HTML elements that will show the user the different document sections and content.
 * A tag will have the following parts:
   * The `<` character defines the initial part of our tag
   * Then well add the `tagname` that we want to use